AriellaGoldman/FoodFlip/README.md

 QC and Aggregation

-Sample input and output are included in the face data csv, and the code for it is handled by Wordpress.
+Sample input and output are included in the fake data csv, and the code for it is handled by Wordpress.
+This is done using the DW Question and Answer plugin which allows submitting questions and answers